 Departments, Programs & Courses

 Departments establish and oversee their particular areas of study.
 Each has outlined their course offerings, pre-requisites, major, minor, concentration, and emphasis requirements.
 Please be aware that not all courses are offered every year.
-For additional information about program requirements or course offerings, contact the department chairs directly.
+For additional information about program requirements or course offerings, contact the appropriate department chair directly.

 Course Numbering System